 Laboratory tests are performed during treatment to check response to therapy and/or to monitor side effects related to it.
 Typical laboratory testing includes the Complete Blood Count (CBC), the Complete Metabolic Panel (CMP), and the IgM measurement by nephelometry and/or serum protein electrophoresis (SPEP).
 Special circumstances or conditions might require additional tests.

 Treatment cycles may take several weeks to months, depending on the course of therapy chosen.
 It is not unusual to have a round of therapy and then wait a week or a month before another round of treatment, although some of the newer oral therapies require daily dosing instead.
 Hematologist-oncologists follow established protocols for treatment but may make adjustments depending on side effects or response to therapy.

 The following publications are written for patients and discuss many of the treatment options available for WM.

 - Treatment Options Guides and Fact Sheets – a series of short patient-friendly guides, published in several languages by the IWMF, that can be found in IWMF and Affiliate Publications.

-NCCN Guidelines for Patients with WM, 2017.
+NCCN Guidelines for Patients with WM, 2017(link is external).
 This is a recent addition to the NCCN’s extensive series of patient guides for a variety of cancers and has been endorsed by the IWMF.
 It is currently available only in English.